40 Lessons We Sought to Teach Our Children

 Here’s a list of values and character traits that helped us focus on biblical priorities in our parenting.

 We will never forget that incredible moment when our daughter Ashley was born.
 The doctor cleaned her up and handed her to us.
 Dennis recalls that he wanted to blurt out, “Thanks for the gift, but where are the instructions?”

-When we started out, we had a few ideas of what it meant to be a parent and raise children.
-Two years later we added a son and we realized that we had better become intentional about what we wanted to do as parents and teach our children.
+When we started out, we had a few ideas of what it meant to be parents and raise children.
+Two years later we added a son, and we realized we needed to get intentional about what we wanted to do as parents and what we wanted to teach our children.

 Raising children requires huge chunks of time, prayer, discipline, involvement, and relationship-building.
 This list of values and traits has helped us focus on biblical priorities in raising children to become mature adults of faith and godly character.

 - Respect authority—trust and obey your parents.